 Anyone who studies the activities of organised cyber crime groups cannot fail to be impressed by their creativity, innovation and adaptability.
 Cyber criminals are applying to online fraud the kind of resources and effort once associated with the narcotics trade.
 They have created a low-cost business model targeting an endless sea of possible victims across the internet, which is yielding hundreds of millions in revenue every year.

 For obvious reasons, financial services have been the primary focus for this new world of crime.
-Major banks have been under sustained attack for many years and, as a result, have improved their defences, spending significant proportions of their IT budgets on security.
+Major banks have been under sustained attack for many years and, as a result, have improved their defenses, spending significant proportions of their IT budgets on security.
 The response of criminal groups to this has been predictable.
 At the high end, they have developed ever more sophisticated techniques to attack well-defended companies, but they have also looked for softer targets and easier ways in.

 This has inevitably led to a growing criminal interest in family offices and high net worth individuals.
-Family offices are a perfect target: they control significant wealth but have few of the cyber security defences associated with large companies.
-They present rich pickings for fraud, theft, and for capitalising on privacy concerns and reputational damage.
-Criminals are good at monetising data in a wide variety of forms.
+Family offices are a perfect target: they control significant wealth but have few of the cyber security defenses associated with large companies.
+They present rich pickings for fraud, theft, and for capitalizing on privacy concerns and reputational damage.
+Criminals are good at monetizing data in a wide variety of forms.
 They take their research seriously and can discover a huge amount of detail freely available on the internet about the wealthy, their families and their connections.
 Armed with this they can begin to work out easier ways to penetrate a victim’s network.

 Seen from the perspective of cyber security professionals, family offices tend to break all the most important rules for staying safe.
 In the security world, a disciplined separation of the personal from the corporate and financial is a key principle.
 By definition this is difficult for family offices, where the two cross over continually.

 And while family offices may control large amounts of money associated with major enterprises, they themselves are more likely to resemble small businesses.
-They may have relatively few staff and no in-house IT or security function; they will not be spending millions on the cyber defences of a major bank.
+They may have relatively few staff and no in-house IT or security function; they will not be spending millions on the cyber defenses of a major bank.
 They are less likely to rigorously update their systems and will often give all employees access to all aspects of the network, another open goal in cyber security terms.

-The intimacy and informality of a family office make it hard to instil good security discipline.
+The intimacy and informality of a family office make it hard to instill good security discipline.
 Large banks will severely restrict what senior executives can access from company devices and will build in layers of authentication.
 What they have permission to do, and what transactions they carry out, will be actively monitored and logged.
 This can be inconvenient and tiresome but they accept the necessary trade-off between ease-of-use and good security.
 This may be much harder to achieve among senior family members.

 Even if cyber security awareness is high, family offices are particularly vulnerable to attacks delivered through unwitting third party vendors.
 Law firms and small investment houses, property companies or the myriad of suppliers used every day may be the weak link through which access can be gained.
 And like all organisations, families and high net worth individuals will be concerned about insiders, perhaps not in their own offices but among their suppliers.
 We regularly see disgruntled staff or, more often, those bribed by criminal groups, facilitating attacks by others or stealing data themselves.